lrspeiser/shadow-plugin/README.md

 - Ensure you're using the latest version
 - Check language is supported

+### "Failed to complete analysis: Unterminated string in JSON"

+This error occurs when the LLM (OpenAI/Claude) returns malformed JSON.
+The extension now includes robust JSON extraction that automatically fixes common issues:

+**What was fixed:**
+- OpenAI provider now uses `extractJSON()` utility instead of direct `JSON.parse()`
+- The utility handles unterminated strings, escaped characters, and malformed JSON
+- Error logs now show the first and last 1000 characters of the response for debugging

+**If you still encounter this error:**
+- Check the Debug Console for detailed error logs
+- The error logs will show where the JSON parsing failed
+- Try running the analysis again - sometimes LLM responses vary
+- Switch between OpenAI and Claude providers in settings
+- See: `src/utils/jsonExtractor.ts` for the robust JSON extraction logic

 ## Contributing

 Shadow Watch is part of the larger Shadow Watch testing framework.
 Contributions welcome!